dimovpetar/mcp-server/docs/architecture.md

 ### get_guidelines

 The `get_guidelines` tool returns a single markdown resource containing best practices and guidelines for UI5 development, particularly targeted towards AI agents.
 The document can be found in the `resources/` directory of the project.

+### get_integration_cards_guidelines

+The `get_integration_cards_guidelines` tool returns a single markdown resource containing best practices and guidelines for UI Integration Cards development.
+The content is particularly targeted towards AI agents.
+The document can be found in the `resources/` directory of the project.

 ### get_project_info